TOPIC : EGNSS applications fostering green, safe and smart mobility

 - Galileo Search and Rescue Service;

-- High precision and authentication services that will be provided by Galileo, i.e. in the frame of the Commercial Service and in the frame of the Open Service authentication (OS NMA).
+- Galileo High Accuracy service that will be offered free of charge and Authentication features that will be provided by Galileo, i.e. in the frame of the Open Service authentication (OS NMA);

 Actions should deliver new innovative applications, with commercial

-impact and a clear market uptake perspective.
+impact and a clear market uptake perspective (a Business Plan is required as part of the proposal).
 EGNSS should be part and parcel of the envisaged solution(s).
 However, where a combination of EGNSS with other technologies, such as Earth observation satellite communication or other sensors is required to make the application(s) work, this can be included in the scope.

 Proposals addressing PRS (Public Regulated Service) related applications are not in the scope